Feel1x/FinCatchTask/README.md

 In Test Case 2, when the LLM outputs 1111 and the agent selects 199, only the first digit should match (expected count = 1), but the system reports 2.
 Notably, in other cases, the state matches the previous matches and would have ended the loop.
 This inconsistency raises the question: should the matching state be used as the input for the next step, or is there another mechanism intended to maintain consistency?

 When there are zero matches, should the next market input be set to zero?
 An input of zero may not trigger the intended special-case behavior (like outputting 1111–9999), which could lead to further inconsistencies in the LLM output.
+In my implementation, when there are zero matches, the next market input defaults to 1 or random to avoid ambiguity.

 If the current state is zero and it matches the previous state, should the episode be terminated?
 Terminating on a zero state might be ambiguous since it never yields a reward, disrupting the intended feedback mechanism.